 Layer supplies and keep them together in a container such as a plastic garbage can with wheels.
 Check the items every six months for expiration dates, changes in your children's clothing sizes and weather requirements.
-A good way to remember to inspect your kit is to do it each time you set clocks back and change your smoke detector batteries.
+A good way to remember to inspect your kit is to do it each time you set clocks during daylight savings time and change your smoke detector batteries.